someparty/someparty/source/articles/2020-10-04-heart-of-gold.html.markdown

 [Listen: Jon Creeden & The Flying Hellfish - *Parti* @ Bandcamp](https://joncreeden.com/album/parti "#")

 The new record is out from Montreal's delightfully off-kilter synth-pop unit [Night Lunch](https://nightlunch.bandcamp.com). *Wall of Love* arrived this week from Joe Chamandy's [Celluloid Lunch Records](https://celluloidlunch.bandcamp.com/).
-The band's last preview of the record before it landed featured the album-opening "Your Body," a theatric reimagining of a song first recorded for the Lukie Lovechild's low-fi group [Baked Goods](https://bakedgoods.bandcamp.com) back in 2012.
+The band's last preview of the record before it landed featured the album-opening "Your Body," a theatric reimagining of a song first recorded for the Lukie Lovechild's lo-fi group [Baked Goods](https://bakedgoods.bandcamp.com) back in 2012.
 The track followed the haunting first single "Motorhome," which hasn't been out of my head for weeks.

 Featuring members of Baked Goods and [The Marlees](https://themarlees.bandcamp.com), Night Lunch recorded primarily at The Bottle Garden with Peter Woodford (Tough Age, Deliluh, Bleu Nuit) on this release.
 They tracked a few additional songs with Peter Bowering at MOD Studio as well.